-Trustees are appointed on the basis of skills, competencies and experiences following a skills audit and self review by the Board.
-Some Trustees have been recruited with support from Academy Ambassadors and Inspiring Governance and some from the networks of existing Trustees.
+Trustees are appointed on the basis of skills, competencies and experiences following a skills audit and self-review by the Board.
+Some Trustees have been recruited with support from Academy Ambassadors and Inspiring Governance, some from a promotion campaign and some from the networks of existing Trustees.
 Trustees are appointed based on the submission of a CV and on an interview.

-The term of office for any Trustee (unless co-opted for a defined period) shall be four years, with the exception of the Chief Executive Officer who can stay as a Trustee for the period they hold that position.
+The term of office for any Trustee (unless co opted for a defined period) shall be four years, with the exception of the Chief Executive Officer who can stay as a Trustee for the period they hold that position.

-Subject to remaining eligible to be a particular type of Trustee, Trustees may be re-appointed.
+Subject to remaining eligible to be a particular type of Trustee, Trustees may be re appointed.

-Policies adopted for the induction and training of Trustees
+• Policies adopted for the induction and training of Trustees

-Each new Trustee attends a face to face induction session (in person or virtually) with the Trust Director of Governance.
+Each new Trustee attends a face-to-face induction session (in person or virtually) with the Trust Director of Governance.
 Where a Trustee joins a committee or takes on a particular role (e.g. Safeguarding or SEND Trustee), they meet with the appropriate member of the Trust central team for a briefing on that area (e.g. with the Trust Safeguarding Lead for the Safeguarding Trustee, with the Chief Financial Officer for a Trustee who joins the Finance Committee).

-Trustees have access to the Trust bespoke training sessions and also to governance training provided through the Teaching School Hub, Local Authority Governor Services and other providers (such as CST).
-They also have access to Learning Link and The Key online governance training.
+Trustees have access to the Trust bespoke training sessions and also to governance training provided through The Mead Institute of Professional learning other providers (such as CST and The Key).
 Any costs associated with governance training and development are met by the Trust central budget.

 Support, advice and guidance is available to Trustees from the Trust Director of Governance.
 Additional information and guidance is available through the Board's membership of the National Governance Association and registration with The Key for School Governors.
+Legal advice is available from the Trust legal advisers.